William F. Galvin: 2006 election

 While it had been widely rumored that Galvin would run for Governor of Massachusetts in 2006 as a Democrat, he announced at the end of 2005 that he would instead seek reelection as Secretary of State.
 Voting rights advocate John Bonifaz had already declared that he would run for the office, and stayed in the race to challenge Galvin for re-election.
 However, Galvin defeated Bonifaz in the September 19 Democratic primary.
 Galvin defeated Green-Rainbow Party candidate Jill Stein, a medical doctor and environmental health advocate who ran for Governor in 2002, in the November general election.

 The Democratic primary race received relatively little attention or press coverage for most of 2006, but in the last few weeks before election, a controversy over Galvin's refusal to debate his opponent broke into the news with a front-page story in The Boston Sunday Globe.
 This is the first time a front-page story appeared about this race in any major Boston paper.

 2018 election

 In November 2017, Boston City Council member Josh Zakim announced that he would run for Secretary of the Commonwealth, challenging fellow-Democrat Galvin in the 2018 election.
 Amid the primary challenge, Galvin came out in favor of same-day voter registration and automatic voter registration.
 Previously, Galvin had expressed skepticism of automatic voter registration, and had appealed a Superior Court ruling which struck down a state law requiring that voters be registered 20 days prior to an election in order to vote in it.
-On June 2, 2018, Zakim won the endorsement of the Massachusetts Democratic Party at its state convention, defeating Galvin, 55% to 45%.
-Galvin subsequently defeated Zakim in the Democratic primary on September 4, with 67% of the vote.
-On November 6, Galvin won re-election as Secretary of the Commonwealth.
+On June 2, 2018, Zakim won the endorsement of the Massachusetts Democratic Party at its state convention, defeating Galvin with 55% of the vote to Galvin's 45%.
+Galvin subsequently defeated Zakim in the Democratic primary on September 4 with 67% of the vote.
+On November 6, Galvin won re-election as Secretary of the Commonwealth, winning 71% of the vote against Republican Anthony Amore.